monkeyyey/stealth_donkey/README.md

 # stealth_donkey
 Stealth Donkey is a work-in-progress Proof-of-Concept(POC) project, a framework which can be applied to gather runtime system configuration and status for a targeted system at the stealth mode.

+The framework should be able to be customizable for various OS and/or type of information to be collected.

 With the framework in place, a system administrator can apply it to monitor and gather vital system information for malware and/or intrusion detection at the EndPoint level.

 References: